Long-beaked echidna: Behavior

 Little is known about the life of these rarely seen animals, but it is believed to have habits similar to those of the short-beaked echidna; unlike them, however, the long-beaked echidnas feed primarily on earthworms rather than ants, as they live in much more humid environments than the smaller Tachyglossus echidna.

 Their cognitive behaviors and the complexity of these behaviors show many similarities with large-brained placentals.

 These echidnas are primarily nocturnal; foraging for its insect food on the forest floor and in rotting logs with their snout and forelimbs.
 The beaks of the attenboroughi species can leave foraging holes up to 14.8 cm deep and 6.6 cm wide.
 They use their forelimbs by cracking open logs and feeding on wood-boring vertebrates.
 These animals are not usually found foraging in the daylight.
 Their foraging behaviors are most easily found after rainfall.

 They use electroreception along with highly specialized olfactory pathways to find prey.
 It is likely that long-beaked echidnas have a stronger electroreception sense than short-beaked echidnas.
 However, they have a very poor sense of hearing.

 The long-beaked echidna establish and are commonly found in dens or burrows.
 Their dens are most often underground, but occasionally they will burrow at a cliff face or under deep vegetation.
 The latter dens are most often occupied by juveniles.
 Their burrows were approximately 2.7 meters long and 0.48 meters underground.
 They are often found on slopes, most likely to prevent flood runoff.
 They usually move to a different den every night and rarely return to the same den, except in some cases many years later.
 Burrows in use often have footprints surrounding them, accompanied by a strong scent of echidna waste.

 A study published in 2015 shows that Zaglossus spp. in captivity exhibited "handedness" when performing certain behaviors related to foraging, locomotion, and male-female interactions.
 The results of this study suggest that handedness in mammals is a basal trait rather than one derived several times in extant mammals.
 It is believed this trait developed with the development of the hemispherical cranium.

 They can live up to 60 years old in captivity.
 The Taronga Zoo in Sydney Australia had two long-beaked echidnas in their care.
-One female, brought in in 1963, that passed away in 2015, making her at least 53 years old.
-One male, brought in in 1968, making him at least 57 years old today, although some believe he is closer to 60 years old.
+One female, brought in during 1963, that passed away in 2015, making her at least 53 years old.
+One male, brought in during 1968, making him at least 57 years old today, although some believe he is closer to 60 years old.
 There were many attempts at breeding long-beaked echidnas in captivity, but no efforts were successful.